stunc55/loanwebsite/README.md

 Welcome, in this readme file you can read everything you need to know about this code.
 I will share here important information before you can start using all files.

+What is loanwebsite

+This website was created so that students can borrow products through the website.
+So basically it is created for schools and other institutions so they can barrow products for students.
+The website what I have created is very simple and basic, but it is functional.
+If you read the name you might already guess what kind of website it is.

 Name

 The name of my code/product is called loanwebsite.
 Its just an basic name and it’s just created for educational purpose.
 So feel free to edit or change my code to use it.